Coding multitype branching forests: application to the law of the total progeny of branching forest and to enumerations: Introduction

 When $m_{12}>0$ and $0< m_{11}, m_{22}\le 1$ but $m_{21}=0$, after some elementary computation, combining the identities in \eqref{one type prob} and \eqref{2583}, we obtain that for $n_2\ge1$,

 Note that (\ref{2583}) and (\ref{5215}) concern only the reducible case, when $d=2$ and $T<\infty$, a.s.
-As far as we know, those are the only situations where the law of the total progeny of multitype branching processes is known explicitly.\\
+As far as we know, those are the only situations where the law of the total population of multitype branching processes is known explicitly.\\

 Recall that if ${\bf M}$ is irreducible, then according to Perron-Frobenius Theorem, it admits a unique eigenvalue $\rho$ which is simple, positive and with maximal modulus.
 In this case, we will also say that ${\bf Z}$ is irreducible.
-If moreover, ${\bf Z}$ is non-degenerated, that is, if individuals have exactly one offspring with probability different from 1, then extinction, that is (\ref{3471}), holds if and only if $\rho\le1$, see \cite{ha1}, \cite{mo} and Chapter V of \cite{an}.
+If moreover, ${\bf Z}$ is non-degenarate, that is, if individuals have exactly one offspring with probability different from 1, then extinction, that is (\ref{3471}), holds if and only if $\rho\le1$, see \cite{ha1}, \cite{mo} and Chapter V of \cite{an}.
 If $\rho=1$, we say that ${\bf Z}$ is critical and if $\rho<1$, we say that ${\bf Z}$ is subcritical.
-The results of this paper will be concerned by the case where ${\bf Z}$ is {\it irreducible, non-degenerated, and critical or subcritical} so that (\ref{3471}) holds, that is the multitype branching process ${\bf Z}$ becomes extinct with probability 1.\\
+The results of this paper will be concerned by the case where ${\bf Z}$ is {\it irreducible, non-degenarate, and critical or subcritical} so that (\ref{3471}) holds, that is the multitype branching process ${\bf Z}$ becomes extinct with probability 1.
+However, let us emphasize that this assumption is only made for simplicity reasons and that all the proofs can be adapted to the case where the process is supercritical and/or reducible.\\

-The next result gives the joint law of the total progeny together with the total number of individuals of type $j$, whose parent is of type $i$, $i\neq j$, up to time $T$.
+The next result gives the joint law of the total population together with the total number of individuals of type $j$, whose parent is of type $i$, $i\neq j$, up to time $T$.
 Let us denote by $A_{ij}$ this random variable.
-We emphasize that the latter $A_{ij}$ is not a functional of the multitype branching process ${\bf Z}$.
-So, its formal definition and the computation of their law require a more complete information provided by the forest.
-Then Theorem \ref{dwass} and identity \eqref{5215} are extended as follows:
+We emphasize that the variables $A_{ij}$ are not functionals of the multitype branching process ${\bf Z}$.
+So, their formal definition and the computation of their law require a more complete information provided by the forest.
+Theorem \ref{dwass} and identity \eqref{5215} are extended as follows:

-\begin{thm} Assume that the $d$-type branching process ${\bf Z}$ is irreducible, non-degenerated and critical or subcritical.
-For $i,j\in[d]$, let $O_i$ be the total offspring of type $i$, up to the extinction time $T$ and for $i\neq j$, let $A_{ij}$ be the total number of individuals of type $j$, whose parent is of type $i$, up to time $T$.
+\begin{thm} Assume that the $d$-type branching process ${\bf Z}$ is irreducible, non-degenarate and critical or subcritical.
+For $i,j\in[d]$, let $O_i$ be the total number of individuals of type $i$, up to the extinction time $T$ and for $i\neq j$, let $A_{ij}$ be the total number of individuals of type $j$, whose parent is of type $i$, up to time $T$.

 Then for all integers $r_i$, $n_i$, $k_{ij}$, $i,j\in [d]$, such that $r_i\ge0$, $r_1+\dots+r_d\ge1$, $k_{ij}\ge0$, for $i\neq j$, $-k_{jj}=r_j+\sum_{i\neq j}k_{ij}$, and $n_i\ge -k_{ii}$,